TheTessaMurphy/TheTessaMurphy.github.io/How to Create Express App.md

 Finally, the data in `obj` is stringified again and written to the file.

 This function covers all bases.
-It allows you to create the file, add more records, or update the records you've already written.
-You can add or amend one or multiple records.
+It allows you to create the file or open it to add more records, or update the records you've already written.
+You can can add or amend one or multiple records.

 Now let's see it in action.